Engineered for a Lifetime

-If you are building a hay shed, machine shed or cattle barn to save money a lot of customers choose to just pour a concrete pier with rebar to save money and still give the building the needed support.
+If you’re looking to build a hay shed, machine shed, or cattle barn – a lot of customers choose to just pour a concrete pier with rebar to save money and still give the building the needed support.
 Piers range in size depending on the width and height of the steel building.
 Steel buildings have vertical and horizontal kick out pressure that needs to be accounted for when deciding how big to make the piers.

-Topline steel buildings and the concrete companies they work with design every concrete floor to have a foundation under it for support of the building and the floor.
+Topline Steel Buildings and the concrete companies we work with design every concrete floor to have a foundation under it for support of the building and the floor.

 We are NOT like other companies that will simply pour a few piers for building support and then lay a 4” floor directly over top.
 This is guaranteed to shift over a short period of time and cause major damage to the floor.

 When it comes to your floor, you have options as to how thick of a floor you need.
 This should be decided based on how heavy the equipment inside your building will be.
 Floors range in thickness from 4” to 8” with rebar and/or wire mesh.

 If you desire a specific finish, polish, or texture on the surface, we can accommodate just about anything.

 If your building needs to able to contain chemicals if a spill accidentally occurs (or you want to have a concrete wall to store grain up against), a stem wall can be designed to sit the building on.
 These walls range in size from a couple inches up to 10’.